thacherT1D/webdevstuff/Automated_Testing/Automated_JavaScript_Testing.desc.md

 As an example, let's work on building an editor.
 Let's say your manager has come in with the following requirements:

-> We would like to provide a module that represents an editor.
+> We would like to provide a class that represents an editor.
 This editor has three functions: `displayString`, `write`, and `clear`.
 The `displayString` function does not take any parameters and produces a string which is everything that has been written to the editor.
 The `write` method, takes in a string and returns nothing.
 It writes to the editor as a side effect.
 The `clear` method will empty everything that has been written to the editor.

 Let's write a tests for the `write` and the `displayString` method.